 Christa H.S.
 Bouwman

-Christa Bouwman is Acting Head of the Department of Finance, Associate Professor of Finance, and Patricia & Bookman Peters Professor of Finance at Mays Business School at Texas A&M University; and Fellow of the Wharton Financial Institutions Center at the University of Pennsylvania.
+Christa Bouwman is Interim Head of the Department of Finance, Associate Professor of Finance, and Patricia & Bookman Peters Professor of Finance at Mays Business School at Texas A&M University; and Fellow of the Wharton Financial Institutions Center at the University of Pennsylvania.
 Bouwman was Associate Professor of Banking & Finance at Case Western Reserve University where she also held the Lewis-Progressive Chair; Visiting Assistant Professor of Finance at MIT’s Sloan School of Management; Research Associate at the Federal Reserve Bank of Cleveland; and Visiting Scholar at the Federal Reserve Bank of Boston and the Federal Reserve Board in Washington D.C.

 Professor Bouwman’s research interests are in Financial Intermediation and Corporate Finance.
 She is Co-Editor-in-Chief of the Journal of Financial Intermediation.
 She is former Associate Editor of the Review of Finance, the Journal of Banking & Finance, and Corporate Governance: An International Review.
 Her research papers have been published in the American Economic Review, Journal of Financial Economics, Review of Financial Studies, Journal of Financial Intermediation, Journal of Financial Stability, Journal of Corporate Finance, Journal of Banking & Finance, and MIT / Sloan Management Review.
 She is a co-author of the book “Bank Liquidity Creation and Financial Crises” (Elsevier).

 She has taught the MBA and PMBA Intro Courses in Corporate Finance, an EMBA Mergers & Acquisitions Course, specialized programs for Executives, and a PhD Seminar on Corporate Finance and Financial Intermediation.
 She taught Corporate Finance and Financial Modeling / Valuation at Case Western Reserve University, MIT’s Sloan School of Management, the University of Michigan, and at the University of Amsterdam – The Netherlands.
 She has been nominated for numerous undergraduate and MBA Excellence in Teaching awards.